-DFO is a chelating agent which forms complex with ferric ion.
-The complex formation constant is 10 31 .
-The affinity of DFO for complex formation with divalent ions such as Fe +2 is lower (complex formation constant is 10 14 or less) than trivalent ions.
-Chelating occurs on a 1:1 molar basis, so that 1 gram DFO forms complex with 85 mg of ferric ion.
-[48] Several Fe (No3)3.
-9 H2O concentrations: 0.01, 0.02, 0.04 and 0.08 g/ml were prepared in SGF, pH 1.2 and SIF, pH 6.8 as stomach and intestinal mimetic mediums.
-Then DFO-loaded polymeric micelles and blank polymeric micelles in ratio of 100:8.5 were added to iron solutions thermostatically maintained at 20 ₒC.
-After three hours the mixture was treated with 10% sodium acetate to provide a pH 2-3 and 2% sulfosalicylic acid was added as indicator to form the violet-red complex.
-Then the mixture was heated to 40-50 ₒC.
-Afterwards the concentration of Fe +3 ions determined by titration with 0.1 M EDTA.
-The amount of adsorbed ions was calculated by subtracting the amount of Fe +3 from the initial amount.
-[49] According to the following equation, remaining iron which was not incorporated with micelles was measured by complexometery titration with 1% ethylene diamine tetra acetic acid solution (EDTA) as shown in equation 5.
-[50]
+DFO is a chelating agent that forms complexes with ferric ion.
+The complex formation constant is equal to 10 31 .
+The affinity of DFO for complex formation with divalent ions such as Fe +2 is much lower (complex formation constant equal to 10 14 or less) than trivalent ions.
+Chelating occurs on a 1:1 molar basis, so that 1 gram of DFO forms complexes with 85 mg of ferric ion [48].
+Increasing concentrations of Fe (NO3)3·9 H2O (0.01, 0.02, 0.04 and 0.08 g/ml) were prepared in SGF (pH 1.2) and SIF (pH 6.8) as stomach and intestinal mimetic media.
+Then DFO-loaded polymeric micelles and blank polymeric micelles at a ratio of 100:8.5 were added to iron solutions thermostatically maintained at 20 ₒC.
+After 3 hr, the mixture was treated with 10% sodium acetate to provide a pH of 2-3 and 2% sulfosalicylic acid was added as an indicator to form the violet-red complex.
+Then the mixture was heated to 40-50°C. Afterwards, the concentration of Fe +3 ions was determined by titration with 0.1 M EDTA.
+The amounts of adsorbed ions were calculated by subtracting the amount of Fe +3 ions from the initial amount [49].
+According to the following equation, remaining iron that was not incorporated into micelles was measured by complexometery titration with 1% EDTA as shown in equation 5 [50].

 M1 V1 = M2 V2 (5)

-Where M1 is concentration of iron which is bonded to EDTA, M2 is a concentration of EDTA, V1 is volume of iron solution and V2 is volume of EDTA.
-The free DFO solution was used as a control.
+where M1 is the concentration of iron that is bound to EDTA, M2 is the concentration of EDTA, V1 is the volume of iron solution, and V2 is the volume of EDTA.
+Free DFO solution was used as a control.

 Discussion